 - Married person: The minimum marriage age in Florida is 17, with parental consent.

 A husband and wife jointly may adopt.
 So, in theory, a married 17-year-old could adopt.
 However, that would be a rare circumstance, and the court would scrutinize the best interests of the child.
-Otherwise, the minimum age is the age of adulthood or 18 years.
-However, foster care and most private agencies require a minimum age of 21.
+Otherwise, the legal adoption age is the age of adulthood, or 18 years.
+However, for foster care and most private agencies, you have to be at least 21.

-Is there a maximum age to adopt in Florida?
+Is there a maximum age for adoption in Florida?

-While there is no maximum age to adopt in Florida, a parent must prove that they are fit to care for a child.
-Some agencies impose a maximum age of 50 years old, but there is no age limit set by the state.
+While there is no maximum legal age for adoption in Florida, a parent must prove that they are fit to care for a child.
+Some agencies impose a maximum age of 50 years, but there is no age limit set by the state.
 The health of the prospective parent, the age of the child, and family relationships may be relevant factors when determining if the prospective parent’s age is a barrier to adoption.

 Can you adopt an adult in Florida?